Frostmournehero/states_title_practice/README.md

 DESCRIPTION:
 ------------
-Fruitpal is a click-based CLI that returns cost information about trading fruits with different countries.
+fruit_vendor is a click-based CLI that returns cost information about trading fruits with different countries.
 The fruit, cost per ton, and trade volume in tons are specified by the user, while the country and commodity specific prices are provided by the third party JSON file.

-The fruitpal_cli.py file is the CLI and should be used to run the CLI.
+The fruit_vendor_cli.py file is the CLI and should be used to run the CLI.
-The fruitpal_test.py file is the testing for the CLI and JSON parsing and can be run independently of the CLI.
+The fruit_vendor_test.py file is the testing for the CLI and JSON parsing and can be run independently of the CLI.

 DESIGN CONSIDERATIONS/ ASSUMPTIONS: